 My long ribbon mic evokes images of old, this design and technology dates back to the 30's and still sounds lovely, particularly on warm, rich male vocals.
 This microphone is also ideal for recording deep stringed instruments like the cello.
 The ultra sensitive ribbon pickup is one of the most natural sounding microphones you can use.
 Set this mic "by ear" - where it sounds best to your ear in the room - it will sound great through this mic!

-My latest aquisition in a KAM MC3 from USA.
-This mic comes in three configurations, an omni pickup, cardioid and a vocal cardioid.
+This KAM MC3 from USA comes in three configurations, an omni pickup, cardioid and a vocal cardioid.
 The vocal cardioid is a thing of beauty and sounds lovely as well.
-The built in mesh pop shield is super effective and doesnt detract from the look of the mic itself.
+The built in mesh pop shield is super effective and doesn't detract from the look of the mic itself.
 It is also removable if you want to just appreciate the design of the mic.
 Proximity to this mic rewards you with rich sounds and backgrounds drop away very quickly with distance from the pickup.
 Of course even if you never record anything through it, it looks amazing on camera!

 Unscrew the vocal capsule and attach the cardioid capsule and you have a great overhead mic, indoor interview boom or a crisp clean voice over microphone.
 The gentle lift in the mids and upper frequencies lets you easily cut through the background and its very forgiving pickup pattern makes it the ideal choice when chasing interview subjects.
 I think this will fast become one of my most used indoor microphones.